 MikeYoung_b&w

 Alumnus Mike Young is a spoken word poet based in Athens, Georgia.
-Since he began writing at age 16, Young’s work has taken him all across the United States and Canada.
-In 2014, Young independently released Canvases, a full-length collection of poems accompanied by original music.
+Since he began writing at age 16, his work has taken him all across the United States and Canada.
+In 2014, he independently released Canvases, a full-length collection of poems accompanied by original music.
 His poems are equally inspired by his faith in God and his fascination with the relationship between story and soul.
-Most recently, Young’s words have been used in hype videos for UGA Football where his voice has reached thousands.
-When he’s not writing and performing, Mike works as a Coffee Manager at Two Story in Five Points and as the Gathering Director of Grace Athens.
+Most recently, Mike’s words have been used in hype videos for UGA Football where his voice has reached thousands.
+When he’s not writing and performing, He works as a Coffee Manager at Two Story in Five Points and as the Gathering Director of Grace Athens.
+In his performance, he illuminates the stage as he shows how extraordinary ideas can take us from darkness to light.

 Wrenn